fr1gid/Meal-Plan-Generator/README.md

 This program utilizes bs4 and the recipe_scrapers API

 This is a web scraper using Delish.com and randomly chooses either a meal that you want right now or can even plan your meals for the week.

+Also creates shopping list for the ingredients of the recipes chosen.